slint-ui/slint/docs/tutorial/rust/src/game_logic_in_rust.md

 # Game Logic In Rust

-We'll implement the rules of the game in Rust as well.
+We will implement the rules of the game in Rust as well.
 The general philosophy of SixtyFPS is that merely the user interface is implemented in the `.60` language and the business logic in your favorite programming language.
 The game rules shall enforce that at most two tiles have their curtain open.
 If the tiles match, then we consider them solved and they remain open.
 Otherwise we wait for a little while, so the player can memorize the location of the icons, and then close them again.

-We'll modify the `.60` markup inside the `sixtyfps!` macro to signal to the Rust code when the user clicks on a tile.
+We will modify the `.60` markup inside the `sixtyfps!` macro to signal to the Rust code when the user clicks on a tile.
 Two changes to <span class="hljs-title">MainWindow</span> are needed: We need to add a way for the MainWindow to call to the Rust code that it should check if a pair of tiles has been solved.
 And we need to add a property that Rust code can toggle to disable further tile interaction, to prevent the player from opening more tiles than allowed.
 No cheating allowed!
 First, we paste